-Throttle pedal to the front = Forward drive Throttle pedal to the rear = Rearward drive The vehicle starts smoothly.

-c) By operating the throttle pedal and the accelerator pedal the drive speed can be adjusted infinitely variable.
+Throttle pedal to the front = Forward drive Throttle pedal to the rear = Rearward drive c) By operating the throttle pedal and the accelerator pedal the drive speed can be adjusted infinitely variable.
 To stop the vehicle depress the brake pedal and move the throttle pedal in the 0-position.